-- a.
-The Legislative Conduct Panel may recommend corrective actions such as training, referral to counseling, disciplinary action, or denying access to the complainant as determined to be appropriate under the circumstances.
-If an offender refuses to comply, the panel may reconvene for further determination. - Any corrective actions required of the legislator by the Legislative Conduct Panel or other authority must be documented and filed with the Human Resources Manager.
-Completion of corrective actions must be documented by the authority imposing the corrective action and must be reported back to the Human Resources Manager. - b.
-The Legislative Conduct Panel may recommend that the Speaker or the Committee on Committees remove a legislator from a committee assignment or chair position. - c.
-The Legislative Conduct Panel may refer the matter to the [Ethics Committee] of the applicable chamber to determine whether the offending legislator is subject to discipline, censure, or expulsion, as appropriate.
+A. The Legislative Conduct Panel may recommend corrective actions such as training, referral to counseling, disciplinary action, or denying access to the complainant as determined to be appropriate under the circumstances.
+If an offender refuses to comply, the Legislative Conduct Panel may reconvene for further determination.

+Any corrective actions required of the legislator by the Legislative Conduct Panel or other authority must be documented and filed with the Human Resources Manager.
+Completion of corrective actions must be documented by the authority imposing the corrective action and must be reported back to the Human Resources Manager.

+B. The Legislative Conduct Panel may recommend that the Speaker or Committee on Committees remove a legislator from a committee assignment or chair position.

+C. The Legislative Conduct Panel may refer the matter to the [Ethics Committee] of the applicable chamber, for determination whether the offending legislator is subject to discipline, censure, or expulsion, as appropriate.

 The [Ethics Committee] shall hear the matter in accordance with its procedures and make a recommendation to the body.
 Formal charges require a hearing by the [Ethics Committee] on the complaint and a formal vote ranging from no action as appropriate because no improper conduct occurred to a finding that improper conduct was found by clear and convincing [high legal standard] evidence as to warrant formal discipline.
-A member who is charged shall be informed in writing by the committee chair of the presentation of the charge or charges in the committee report to the appropriate chamber and be given an opportunity to be heard in the member's own defense.
+The member who is charged, shall be informed in writing by the committee chair of the presentation of the charge or charges in the committee report to the appropriate chamber and be given an opportunity to be heard in the member's own defense.
 The [Ethics Committee] shall ensure that the victim has a role in the hearing.

-The appropriate chamber, by a majority vote, may (1) dismiss the charge or charges without a hearing; (2) with notice and an opportunity to be heard in the member's own defense, censure a member; or (3) upon a two-thirds vote of all the members of the appropriate chamber, discipline or expel a member.
+The appropriate chamber, by a majority vote, may dismiss the charge or charges without a hearing, or with notice and an opportunity to be heard in the member's own defense, censure a member or, upon a two-thirds vote of all the members of the appropriate chamber, discipline or expel a member.

-d.
-The Legislative Conduct Panel may take any other action considered appropriate, including referral to law enforcement.
+D. The Legislative Conduct Panel may take any other action that may be considered appropriate, including referral to law enforcement.

-6. TRAINING
+6. Training

-Participation in training on discrimination and harassment prevention shall be mandatory for all legislators, presiding officers, permanent branch staff, and House and Senate staff, including pages and aides.
+Participation in training on discrimination and harassment prevention shall be provided for all legislators and presiding officers, and is mandatory for all permanent branch staff and House and Senate staff, including pages and aides.
 Training will be offered on an annual basis for permanent staff and prior to or at the beginning of each regular legislative session.
 Training will include legal concepts underlying discrimination and harassment law, expectations for the positive culture of the Legislative Branch, and discussion and examples of appropriate and inappropriate behaviors.
-Attendance will be taken, and if a legislator or staff member misses the mandatory training, an alternate training will be available and will need to be taken prior to taking any official actions.